The Essence of Petri Net Gluings: Recap: Petri nets and free symmetric strict monoidal categories

 The correspondence between nets and FSSMCs can be generalized to a correspondence between the category $\Petri$ of Petri nets and their morphisms and a suitable category having FSSMCs as its objects: We are also able to lift an ordinary morphism of Petri nets $M \to N$ to a strict monoidal functor $\Free{M} \to \Free{N}$.
-This procedure is, unfortunately, not functorial, meaning that if we have $f: L \to M$ and $g:M \to N$, then $\Free{f;g}$ may not be equal to $\Free{f};\Free{g}$.
-In any case, all functors arising from net morphisms are identified by the following property: \begin{fact}[See \cite{Genovese2019}] Given FSSMCs $\CategoryC$ and $\CategoryD$, a functor $F: \CategoryC \to \CategoryD$ is called \emph{transition-preserving} if, for each morphism generator $t$ of $\CategoryC$, it is $Ft = \sigma;u;\sigma'$, with $u$ morphism generator and $\sigma, \sigma'$ symmetries in in $\CategoryD$.
-Every morphism of Petri nets $M \to N$ can be lifted to a transition-preserving functor $\Free{M} \to \Free{N}$. \end{fact} This was used to prove functoriality from $\Petri$ to $\FSSMC$: \begin{fact}[See \cite{Genovese2019}] There is a functor from $\FSSMC$, the category having FSSMCs as objects and transition-preserving functors as morphisms, to the category $\Petri$ of Petri nets and morphisms between them.
-This functor is denoted with $\UnFree{-}$. \end{fact}
+This procedure is, unfortunately, not functorial, meaning that if we have $f: L \to M$ and $g:M \to N$, then $\Free{f;g}$ may not be equal (nor isomorphic) to $\Free{f};\Free{g}$ (cf. \cite{Genovese2019} where the issue is addressed).
+In any case, all functors arising from net morphisms are identified by the following property: \begin{remark} Given FSSMCs $\CategoryC$ and $\CategoryD$, a functor $F: \CategoryC \to \CategoryD$ is called \emph{transition-preserving} if, for each morphism generator $t$ of $\CategoryC$, it is $Ft = \sigma\Cp u\Cp \sigma'$, with $u$ morphism generator and $\sigma, \sigma'$ symmetries in in $\CategoryD$.
+Every morphism of Petri nets $M \to N$ can be lifted to a transition-preserving functor $\Free{M} \to \Free{N}$. \end{remark} This was used to prove functoriality from $\FSSMC$ to $\Petri$: \begin{proposition} There is a functor from $\FSSMC$, the category having FSSMCs as objects and transition-preserving functors as morphisms, to the category $\Petri$ of Petri nets and morphisms between them.
+This functor is denoted with $\UnFree{-}$. \end{proposition}